 Que Roger Moore as Bond…James Bond.
-Karnak is Luxor’s most famous ancient site due to its popularity in modern day pop culture and films such as ‘The Spy Who Loved Me’, ‘Transformers: Revenge of the Fallen’ and several PC games.
-The complex of Karnak is an incredibly constructed compound with a look of decaying ancient mysticism, so it is an obvious choice for film locations.
+Karnak is Luxor’s most famous ancient site due to its popularity in modern day pop culture, and films such as ‘The Spy Who Loved Me’, ‘Transformers: Revenge of the Fallen’, and several PC games.
+The complex of Karnak is an incredibly constructed compound with a look of decaying ancient mysticism, and it is an obvious choice for film locations.
 Even if you are not familiar with the films or PC games, a visit to this ancient temple will be an amazing one.

-The twenty-nine out of the original thirty-three ram statues that line the enterance of Karnak.
-Four of them had been moved to Cairo’s Tahir Square and over the decades the remaining had fallen into disrepair.
+There are twenty-nine out of the original thirty-three ram statues that line the enterance of Karnak.
+Four of them had been moved to Cairo’s Tahir Square, and over the decades the remaining had fallen into disrepair.
 It has only been recently that Egypt’s Minister of Tourism and Antiquities Khaled Al-Anani and Supreme Council of Antiquities Secretary-General Mostafa Waziri had began the biggest renovation project to save the twenty-nine ram statues at Karnak.

 The Great Hypostyle Hall, which was built circa 1290–1224 BC – during the 19th Egyptian Dynasty, is one of Egypt’s most visited monuments.
 Wandering through this massive hall of gigantic columns was an impressive site for me.
 Personally, it made me feel very tiny in the grand scheme of things.

 We were told that this room in Karnak held very special energy, and many spiritual people come here to meditate.
 I thought it was amusing that my friends walked back to this room thinking that they could find me after I walked in a different direction.
 Since I am a holistic healer, they figured that I would be in meditation somewhere in this room!